adobe/spectrum-css/.changeset/khaki-icons-hammer.md

 Tag now uses Spectrum 2 tokens and specifications:

-- The invalid variant has been removed.
+- The invalid variant has been removed, tag errors are now displayed with help text within the tag group only.
 - Borders remain in high contrast but are otherwise transparent.
 - Thumbnail has been added as a visual option.
 - Tag now has a max-inline-size.